 For more information see: Add a multimedia file to your project.

-Load the multimedia document, open the drop-down menu for Transcripts in the toolbar, and select Import Transcript.
+Load the multimedia document, select the Tools tab in the toolbar, and from there Import Transcript.

 Select the transcript that belongs to the audio or video file and click Open.
-Common file formats for transcripts with time stamps are rtf, vtt, srt or Word documents.
+Currently, supported file formats are: txt, rtf, doc, docx, srt, and vtt.

 The transcript will be imported into the project and loaded next to the multimedia file.
 Below you see an audio recorded interview transcribed with f4 transcript.